siren-wang/blog-code/blog/_post/TOFEL ESSAY TEMPLATE.md

 ---
 date: 2022-02-28
 category: Language Learning
-title: TOFEL Writing Templates
+title: TOEFL Writing Templates
 tags:
-  - TOFEL
+  - TOEFL
 ---

 The reading conveys that , The lecture, however, contends that ...